Please read the following information. Please click on any of the following sections to take you directly to your area of interest

 10.1 You may not transfer the Agreement between us or any part of it to anyone else.

-10.2 We may transfer the Agreement between us to any person taking over the supply of the Community Action Suffolk Service or any part of the Community Action Suffolk Service.
-We may also sub-contract or assign the provision of the Community Action Suffolk Service or any part of the Community Action Suffolk Service to any other person.
+10.2 We may transfer the Agreement between us to any person taking over the supply of the IT Services at CAS Ltd Service or any part of the IT Services at CAS Ltd Service.
+We may also sub-contract or assign the provision of the IT Services at CAS Ltd Service or any part of the IT Services at CAS Ltd Service to any other person.

 10.3 If any part of the Agreement between us is found to be illegal or unenforceable, this will not affect the validity and enforce-ability of the remainder of the Agreement.